mongodb/specifications/source/crud/crud.rst

     allowDiskUse: Boolean;

     /**
      * The number of documents to return per batch.
      *
+     * For servers < 2.6, this option is ignored as aggregation cursors are not available.
+     *
      * @see http://docs.mongodb.org/manual/reference/command/aggregate/
      */